fariz-ysr/employee-attrition-analysis-ml-project/README.md

 # Employee Attrition Analysis & Prediction

 An end-to-end data science project that analyses and predicts employee attrition using a fictional HR dataset of 1,470 employees across 31 features.
-The project covers exploratory data analysis (EDA), machine learning modelling, and a management-ready presentation deck.
+The project covers exploratory data analysis (EDA) and machine learning modelling.

 ---